aaru-dps/Aaru.Documentation/image/merge.md

         --drive-serial                          Serial number of the drive used to read the media represented by
                                                 the image
-    -f, --force                                 Continue conversion even if
-                                                sector or media tags will be
-                                                lost in the process
     -p, --format                                Format of the output image, as
                                                 plugin name or plugin id.
 If not present, will try to detect it